We’ve heard the drumbeat for a while now, traffic is down in brick and mortar retail stores.

 Consider these 11 employee behaviors that can transform buyers into browsers:

-1. An employee - standing either on the sales floor, or worse, standing near the entrance - with their hands locked behind their back, like they’d just been arrested.
+1. An employee - standing either on the sales floor or worse, standing near the entrance - with their hands locked behind their back, as if they’d just been arrested.
 Nothing turns off shoppers more than seeing that person's stance that yells I’m bored.
 Keep your hands at your sides and engage.

 2. An employee’s need to be right is a bigger turnoff than bad breath.
 Customers never forget how you made them feel.
 Product knowledge is one thing, but the need to be right breeds condescension.
 Bite your tongue if you need to, smart aleck, but don’t rain on a customer’s excitement.

-3. An employee’s messy appearance: a wrinkled shirt and rushed-out-the-door look shows disregard for the shopping environment.
-Customers buy from people who look professional, not homeless.
+3. An employee’s messy appearance: a wrinkled shirt and rushed-out-the-door look show disregard for the shopping environment.
+Customers buy from people who look professional, not like they just don't care.
 Have some self-respect.